capaj/react-bound/README.md

 ```

 ## form extra API
-Currently you get 2 arguments available for your children callback:
+Currently you get an object available for your children callback with these props:
 - `dirty` boolean flag indicating if any of the bound inputs had any change event
-- `reset()` this function reverts your state object to the state it was in when `<Bound>` rendered first
+- `reset` this function reverts your state object to the state it was in when `<Bound>` rendered first
+- `set` this function sets a property on your state to the supplied value and changes dirty from false to true

 Also inspired by angular form controller I want to add support for validation to be able to indicate `valid` and `invalid` on the whole state object.